LynxCrew/danger-klipper/docs/Config_Reference.md

 #   Endstop switch detection pin.
 If specified, then one may perform
 #   "homing moves" by adding a STOP_ON_ENDSTOP parameter to
 #   MANUAL_STEPPER movement commands.
+#homing_speed: 30
+#   Speed used for homing
+#ignore trigger: False
+#   If set to true behaviour is as if you used STOP_ON_ENDSTOP=2 for the homing move
 ```

 ### [fan_generic]